-123. NYC DEP has proposed to acquire approximately 34 acres (approximately 63%) of the currently available natural flood storage area to preclude future building of homes and provide natural storage.
+127. NYCDEP is in the process of acquiring approximately 34 acres (approximately 63%) of the currently available natural flood storage area to preclude future building of homes and provide natural storage.
 Freshwater wetlands can provide opportunities for ecosystem restoration; however, it is assumed that some of the freshwater wetlands and/or adjacent areas will be developed in the near future and would not provide effective flood storage.

-124. Based on current zoning, nearby construction, and historical trends, it can be expected that development will occur along the fringes of existing development for the remaining 20 acres (approximately 37%) of natural flood storage areas in Area E.
+128. Based on current zoning, nearby construction, and historical trends, it can be expected that development will occur along the fringes of existing development for the remaining 20 acres (approximately 37%) of natural flood storage areas in Area E.